jalik/js-rest-client/README.md

 ### Fetch

-Fetch is the simplest way to execute HTTP requests in web browsers.
+Fetch is the standard and simplest way to execute HTTP requests in web browsers using `Promise`.
-The REST client is using fetch under the hood, thus it accepts the same options and returns a `Promise`.
+This lib is using `fetch()` under the hood (via the `whatwg-fetch` polyfill package), so if you know how to use `fetch()`, you already know how to craft requests with this REST client.

 See how to use fetch on https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch.